 - Driving under the influence of alcohol or drugs, and more.

-Any accusation of a drug crime should be taken seriously, even minor possession charges, as conviction for these crimes can come with serious penalties that can follow a person for years.
+Any accusation of a drug crime should be taken seriously, even minor possession charges, as a conviction for these crimes can come with serious penalties that can follow a person for years.

 Penalties for Drug Crime Conviction